benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

 <div class="intro">
   <div class="intro-txt">
     <p>
-    Data analytics, at least in the "big data" sense, were once the realm of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
+    Data analytics, at least in the "big data" sense, were once the reserve of Business Intelligence, marketing and speculative trading on the stock market but things are rapidly changing.
+It's all becoming a bit personal.
     </p>
     <p>
     Humankind is experiencing exponential growth in the rate of collection and use of personal data, and as a consequence, unparalleled erosion of privacy.
-If we're to get along in the online age, we'll need to mindful of the digital consequences of our actions at all times.
+If we're to get along in the big data age, we'll need to mindful of the digital consequences of our actions at all times.
     </p>
     <p>
     Recruitment firms and some large employers are already using big data to qualify prospective candidates, and, with the endless march of information technology, the trend is set to trickle down to all levels of employment in the future.